mawrkus/pull-request-review-guide/README.md

 #### Don't take it personally / Take some distance

 There's a difference between who you are and what you do.
-What you do can always be improved through constructive and respectful criticism.
+What you do can always be improved through constructive and respectful feedback.

-If you feel hurt, take some distance, assume the best intention from the reviewer's comment and try to see it through their lens.
+If you receive negative feedback, take some distance, assume the best intention from the reviewer and try to evaluate your code critically, as if someone else had written it.

 Always keep in mind that it's not about a better version of you, it's about a better software craft.